 - I don’t like the town it’s in

-Stick these up on the wall, and add other points to them when you think of them.
-Writing things down is often a very good way of clarifying the muddle of thoughts rushing about in your head.
-Seeing it all in black and white can often make you realise important aspects of your preferences.
-In particular it can make it obvious to you that a uni that you are clinging to, isn't actually the best one for your course or your interests.
+Stick the pieces of paper somewhere you can easily see them, and add other points as you think of them.
+Writing things down is a very good way of clarifying your thoughts, and seeing it all in black and white can often make you realise which are your most important preferences.

-By the end of Match you should have been able to eliminate some offers.
-Then keep taking the bits of paper off the wall as you make a decision against a uni and course.
+By the end of March, you should have been able to eliminate some offers.
+Then keep taking down the pieces of paper as you make a decision against a uni and course.

-Even if you think you do know which offer(s) you are going to choose, it is worth then writing that down, posting it on the wall and forgetting about all thoughts of going to uni for a few days or weeks.
-If you come back to your decision after that and are still happy with that then you can have more confidence that it is the right choice(s) for you.
-If you realise you still aren’t entirely sure, then make a different choice or just give yourself some more time.
+Even if you think you do know which offer(s) you’re going to choose, it’s worth writing that down, posting it on the wall and forgetting all thoughts of picking a university for a few weeks.
+If you come back to your decision after a few weeks have passed and you’re still happy with it, you can be confident that it’s the right choice(s) for you.
+If you realise you still aren’t entirely sure, make a different choice or just give yourself some more time.

-Remember – choosing your Firm and Insurance isn’t a race.
+Remember – choosing your firm and insurance isn’t a race.
 If it takes you until April or May to make this choice, that is fine.
-You are likely to have made a far wiser, more informed choice than anyone who did it in January.
+Waiting will help you to make a more informed decision than if you rush to get it done in January.

 What happens with my offers on results day?